 Now Back to Gluten-Free King Cake Recipes

 A King Cake is a pastry of sorts which has an almost Bundt cake appearance and is decorated with bands of colored sugar or frosting in green, purple, and gold.
 The colors represent the following: purple for justice, green for faith, and gold for power.
 Some King Cakes also have delectable fillings, such as cream cheese, brown sugar, nuts, and fruit.
-Here are some beautiful and delicious King Cakes!
-(There’s even a paleo option.)
+Here are some beautiful and delicious gluten-free King Cake recipes.
+There’s even a paleo option in this recipe roundup.

 ~ King Cake from Art of Gluten-Free Baking ~ gluten free, vegetarian